Monday, July 16, 2018 | fact-sheets

 Tuesday, June 1, 2021 | case-issue

-Smith v.
-City of New York Protecting Protestors From Police Violence On June 1st, 2021, Andrew Smith – who is represented by LDF, Massena Law, P.C., The Vessup Law Firm, and the Initiative for a Just Society – sued the City of New York for race discrimination, police brutality, and violating his right to free […]
+Case: Criminal Justice, Policing Smith v.
+City of New York Protecting Protestors From Police Violence Filed: June 1, 2021 Settled: March 11, 2024 Case Details On June 1, 2021, Andrew Smith – who is represented by LDF, Massena Law, P.C., The Vessup Law Firm, and the Initiative for a Just Society – sued the City […]

 Tuesday, December 22, 2020 | case-issue

-Smith v.
-City of Philadelphia Protecting Protestors From Police Violence On July 14 2020, LDF, the Abolitionist Law Center, and the law firm of Kairys, Rudovsky, Messing, Feinberg & Lin LLP filed a lawsuit on behalf of residents in a predominantly Black neighborhood in West Philadelphia, challenging the Philadelphia Police Department’s (PPD) excessive and unwarranted […]
+Case: Criminal Justice, Policing Smith v.
+City of Philadelphia Protecting protestors and West Philadelphia residents from excessive police violence and militaristic force.
+Filed: July 14, 2020 On July 14 2020, LDF, the Abolitionist Law Center, and the law firm of Kairys, Rudovsky, Messing, Feinberg & Lin LLP filed a lawsuit on behalf of residents in […]

 Wednesday, November 10, 2010 | news